 - The Race Issue.
 Vol. 2 - April 6, 2018

 As an Editor-in-Chief of Global Storybook I have the great benefit of having my own column, where I can yap about nada.
 Or about things that matter to me.
 And this week I want to share my latest thoughts on the most important topic in this World – love.

-I have recently come to realize just how this whole love thing works and it has never been more clear to me than it is now.
-Below you will find my inner thoughts on the subject, which I hope will add some light into your own life, if you are currently in doubt, or are unsure, like I was, until… last week.
+Below you will find my inner thoughts on the subject, which I hope will add some light into your own life, if you are currently in doubt, or are unsure – whatever it is.

 * * *

 How do you know that you have met “The One”?
 Is the relationship that you are in currently working out?
 And if not, what is really wrong with it – if you cannot simply pinpoint it out?